Last Updated on January 22, 2023

-Picking locks has been a cornerstone of sneaky characters in D&D since all the way back in 1st edition (when the Thief class had a percentage-based chance of picking a lock using thieves’ tools, with a 99% likelihood of success at their highest level), and is definitely one of the first things that comes to mind when I think of rogues in 5e.
+Picking locks has been a cornerstone of sneaky characters in D&D since all the way back in 1st edition (when the Thief class had a percentage-based chance of picking a lock using thieves’ tools, with a 99% likelihood of success at their highest level), and is definitely one of the first things that come to mind when I think of rogues in 5e.

 There’s just something about the image of the cloaked adventurer, delicately turning, tapping, and probing a lock with their pocketful of mysterious tools – hoping for that single, decisive click before the palace guard passes by on their next patrol – that feels quintessentially D&D.